All Episodes

 The President lifting the bureaucratic assault on the coal industry has helped West Virginia and Kentucky.

-We have more oil, more natural gas, more coal than the Middle East combined, which means not only will we be able to produce all of our energy needs, which is the lifeblood of any economy, but then we can also help out our Western allies, like Germany recently, and instead of making Russia and Putin rich again, and the threat of him turning off the spigot one day, uh, we could help out our Western European allies.
+We have more oil, more natural gas, more coal than the Middle East combined, which means not only will we be able to produce all of our energy needs, which is the lifeblood of any economy, but then we can also help out our Western allies, like Germany recently.

 I know you've followed up since Singapore as it relates to North Korea.

-We did have hostages uh returned as well.
+We did have hostages returned as well.

 We don't see rockets being fired over Japan or the world being threatened.

-It looks like little rocket man, fire and fury, our buttons bigger than yours and works.
+It looks like little Rocket Man, Fire and Fury, our buttons bigger than yours and works.

-All of a sudden now we're talking about the denuclearization of the entire Korean peninsula.
+All of a sudden, now we're talking about the denuclearization of the entire Korean peninsula.

-Uh, what is the status of those talks?
+What is the status of those talks?

 I know you've had numerous since Singapore.

-Uh I have.
+I have.

-I was with Chairman Kim uh early in October, and each of those conversations he has made clear his intention to denuclearize.
+In each of those conversations, he has made clear his intention to denuclearize.

-Sean, you know as well as I do we've got to verify that.
+Sean, you know as well as I do, we've got to verify that.

-Um we we've got to make sure that we get that piece of it right.
+We've got to make sure that we get that piece of it right.

 We won't accept anyone's word for it.